Who We Are and How We Got Here: Human Migrations

 The second section of the book focusses on various large human migrations.
 Reich observes that migrations and population mixtures similar to the spread of Indo-European languages characterise human prehistory on all continents.

 Much of the work has focused on Western Eurasia, where in 1786 Sir William Jones discovered that Sanskrit and ancient Greek were related languages.
 Linguists came to recognise the Indo-European family of languages, spanning Germanic, Celtic, Italic, Iranian and northern Indian languages, but without explaining how these came to be.
 Reich showed that modern populations in Europe and north India derive from mixing of native populations with Yamnaya people from the steppes north of the Black Sea and the Caspian Sea some 5,000 years ago, in separate migrations to the west and the east.
-Corded ware culture described by archaeology corresponds to a stage in the westward migration.
+The Corded ware culture, an archaeological horizon dated to c.3000-2350 BC and spanning most of Central and Eastern Europe, corresponds to a stage in the westward migration.
 In the book, Reich disputed the idea that Indo-European languages originated in Anatolia due to a lack of genetic similarity with the steppe Yamnaya culture, instead suggesting the languages may have originated south of the Caucasus, in present-day Iran or Armenia and spit into two branches with one going to the steppe and one to Anatolia.

 Reich shows that people in Japan and Korea share some 80% of their DNA, implying migration; Polynesians migrated relatively recently, in just the past few thousand years, from the region of Taiwan.
 The evidence can upset long-held beliefs: Native American skeletons from 10,000 years ago do not appear to be related to the tribes living in those regions today who have been asking for the ancient bones to be returned to them for burial.

 Reich argues that genetic evidence showed that West Asian geneflow into modern populations in Ethiopia and Somalia, particularly speakers of Afroasiatic languages, could support a diffusion of these languages from the Middle East.

 The anthropologist John Hawks, writing in the Wall Street Journal, observes that Reich was surprised that the "concordance of near-mythological history with genetic fact" in the migrations in India was "a potential political bombshell"; he notes that Reich avoided it by not talking about "Indo-European invaders at all", writing only that "No group in India can claim genetic purity".